 The primary symptom of impetigo is the itchy, red rash.
 It often begins near the mouth as small sores, progressing to pus filled blisters that may ooze, burst and crust over.
 Some patients complain of severe pain, while others report only itching.
 Untreated it can spread to other areas of the body, swelling of the lymph nodes may occur, along with fever.
 It is also possible impetigo may infect deeper in the skin.
 When this occurs, erosion occurs, and it is called ecthyma, which can lead to scarring.
 Additional complications of untreated impetigo can also include cellulitis, meningitis, or post streptococcal glomerulonephritis.
 In addition to potential secondary infections, untreated impetigo further exposes others to the disease.
-It is best to seek treatment early with a dermatologist in Fort Worth, TX.
+It is best to seek treatment early with a dermatologist in Southlake, TX.

 Treatment may vary depending on the severity of the infection.
-Your dermatologist in Fort Worth, TX will determine the treatment that is right for you.
+Your dermatologist in Southlake, TX will determine the treatment that is right for you.
 In most instances, a topical antibiotic is prescribed.
 Use it as directed, and do not skip applications.
 If the infection is widespread, oral antibiotics may also be prescribed.
 With any antibiotic treatment of all disease, it is important to take all of the medicine as directed until they have been used up.
 Never stop taking an antibiotic, because you think you are better.
 Infections can reoccur, and can possibly lead to a bacterial infection that is harder to treat.

 Care of Affected skin